SalahHaciAkil/GPT/README.md

+# 🍽 Openai Project

-# 🍽 Meal Generator App
+1 # 🍽 Meal Generator App

 This is a Python-based application that utilizes OpenAI APIs to generate random meal ideas.
 The app not only generates meal suggestions but also retrieves corresponding images for each meal and saves them locally.